-Students who have completed Old Testament or New Testament introductory courses in their undergraduate work with a grade of "A" or "B" may be eligible to replace these surveys with other OLDTS and NEWTS courses instead.
+&lt;sup>1 Students who have completed Old Testament or New Testament introductory courses in their undergraduate work with a grade of "A" or "B" may be eligible to replace these survey courses with other OLDTS and NEWTS courses.
 An evaluation of the undergraduate transcript must be performed to determine eligibility.
 The student must complete an "Advanced Standing without Credit" application and have a transcript evaluation by the Office of the Registrar.